pedromasb/pedromasb/README.md

 where I was focused on data modelling and dashboard development with Qlik Sense.
 I'm a big fan of data visualisation and delving into topics such as sports and meteorology in my personal projects.

-Outside the office, you can find me playing soccer ⚽ or listening to music 🎶.
+Outside the office, you can find me playing football ⚽ or listening to music 🎶.

 - 📖 [Publications](https://ui.adsabs.harvard.edu/search/q=author%3A%22Mas-Buitrago%2C%20P.%22&sort=date%20desc%2C%20bibcode%20desc&p_=0)